2013 Spirit International Amateur Championship

 The Spirit International Amateur Golf Championship is a world class golf event.
 It features the world's best amateur men and amateur women golfers as they represent their respective country in team and individual competitions.
 The 80 participants enjoy an Olympic like experience from the Opening/Closing Ceremonies, international village and competing for gold medals.

-The World Health & Golf Association and Texas Golf Association invite 20 countries from six continents to participate.
+The Spirit Golf Association and Texas Golf Association invite 20 countries from six continents to participate.
 Established in 2001, The Spirit is a biennial event that alternates tournament years with the World Amateur Team Championships.

 The field of countries is limited to 20 teams (each team is comprised of two men and two women golfers).
 Twenty country teams are invited based on the men and women's combined results from the most recent World Amateur Team Championships.